-Named for Bannockburn founder Stuart Reginald Hooper, our SRH Chardonnay uses fruit sourced from our oldest Chardonnay vines at Olive Tree Hill Vineyard.
+Named for Bannockburn founder Stuart Reginald Hooper, our SRH Chardonnay is from a distinctive selection of our oldest Chardonnay vines at Olive Tree Hill Vineyard.

 Minimum Order 6 Units (straight or mixed)

-Planted in 1976 to clone P58.
-The soils are predominantly dark clay over a limestone base, site of an ancient sea bed.
+12 rows of Chardonnay planted in 1976 to clone P58.
+The soils are predominantly dark clay over a limestone base.
+These rows are distinctive from the remainder of the vineyard in part due to being the site of an ancient seabed.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.